Extending torsors over regular models of curves: Introduction

 Throughout this article, all schemes and log schemes are assumed to be locally noetherian.\\

 \textbf{Acknowledgements}.
-The author would like to warmly thank her thesis advisors Jean Gillibert and Dajano Tossici for their support and encouragements, and the long hours of discussion they devoted to her, without which this article would not have been completed.\\ The author would also like to thank her colleague William Dallaporta with whom working on the construction of regular models was very enriching.\\ Finally, the author would also like to warmly thank the referee for its interesting comments and suggestions which helped to improve the paper.
+The author would like to warmly thank her thesis advisors Jean Gillibert and Dajano Tossici for their support and encouragements, and the long hours of discussion they devoted to her, without which this article would not have been completed.
+She would also like to thank her colleague William Dallaporta with whom working on the construction of regular models was very enriching.
+Finally, the author would like to warmly thank the referee for their careful reading of the paper and their very interesting comments and suggestions which helped to improve the paper.